 Vivo V11 is available in Pakistan with a price tag of Rs.
 53,999.
 Keeping in mind its amazing features like the in-display fingerprint scanning and the smallest notch I have ever seen, I am compelled to say, its a pretty good deal for this price.

 Though everything looks good on paper, does Vivo V11 Pro holds enough juice to battle its way in the congested mid-range segment?
 Let’s hit our in-depth review to find out.

 The phone has gotten thinner than its predecessor with a colorful twist.
-It’s available in a wide range of beautiful colors including the Starry night which we received for review and became instantly the fan of.
+It’s available in a wide range of beautiful colors including the Starry night which we received for review and became the fan of it instantly.

 The device features a plastic frame sandwiched between a polycarbonate body and front glass.
 The volume rocker and the power key, SIM tray, ports, and even the rear camera module have identical placements as its predecessor.

 This phone is also very light thanks to its all-plastic body and is easy to manage with one hand.
 At 7.9mm, the phone is just s thick as the V9, though being slightly taller.
 This, however, doesn’t add to the bulk of the phone as the curved edges on the back make it quite easier to grip without tiring your hands.

 Though it was a little disappointing to see a plastic body, as the glass build has become a norm for mid-rangers, phones with a much lower price tag like the Honor 8X have a glass build which makes us rethink on Vivo’s material’s choices but then again a sleek build and some fantastic features make up for this.

 On the bright side, a glass body is much more prone to smudges and fingerprints whereas polycarbonate back is exempted of such nuisance.
 Overall the build quality of the phone is excellent and sturdy and fits quite firmly in hand.